afshinator/cryptoSpect/features/lists/COINLIST_FEATURE.md

 - Duplicate coins cannot be added to the same list (checked by coinId)
 - List names are trimmed of whitespace
 - Coin notes are trimmed when saved

+### Special Lists
+- **"Current top 20"**: A virtual, read-only list automatically generated from `marketsData`
+  - ID: `'current-top-20'` (defined in `features/lists/top20List.ts`)
+  - Built on homepage when market data is fetched
+  - Stored in Zustand state but NOT persisted to AsyncStorage
+  - Always shows top 20 coins by market cap from latest market data
+  - Cannot be edited, deleted, or have coins added/removed

 ## Core Functionality